waleedyousaf07/vue2-basic/README.md

 ### Two-way data binding

-Instead of listening to an event on an element and then echo or store that latest value to another property by setting it manually, we can use two-way data binding by using the `v-model`
+Instead of listening to an event on an element and then echo or store that latest value to another property by setting it manually, we can use two-way data binding by using the `v-model`.
+If we dont want to update while typing or on each key up event, we can use a modifier `lazy` which will update after pressing tab.

     // ---- .js ----
     new Vue({